9 minute read

 Verdict: If you opened a bank account primarily for budgeting, pick Monzo.

 Monzo's free account offers 2.75% AER on instant-access pots.
-You can get 3.25% AER by upgrading to Monzo Max (£17/month), but that introduces a monthly fee that eats into the benefit unless you have substantial savings.
+You can get 3.25% AER on the Perks (£7/month) or Max (£17/month) plans, but the fee eats into the benefit unless you have substantial savings.

 Overdrafts: Starling wins